Pylons/pyramid/docs/tutorials/wiki/basiclayout.rst

 Our cookiecutter generated a default ``views`` package on our behalf.
 It contains a two views.

-which is used to render the page shown when you visit the URL ``http://localhost:6543/``.
+The first view is used to render the page shown when you visit the URL ``http://localhost:6543/``.
 Open ``tutorial/views/default.py`` in the ``views`` package.
 It should already contain the following: